 4. Own design (Based on an instrument in a private collection, London).

-13 ribs in yew, with thin ebony spacers between; pearwood or maple neck
+13 ribs in yew (heart and sap yew used for the example above) with thin ebony spacers between; pearwood or maple neck

 & pegbox, resolving in a square finial with inlaid ebony & bone chequerboard